Dee-McG/DBAA/README.md

 - Events Button - Displays a list of events the user has marked going to in the second card
 - Friends Button - Displays all users the user is following on the second card

+**Error pages**

+- Error 403 - Forbidden request.
+Eg. user attempts to edit another user's personal details

+- Error 404 - When user attempt to view a page that does not exist

+- Error 500 - When user encounter's a server error

 ## Wireframes